 You might not be in a position to sponsor the Olympics, but that doesn’t mean you can’t experience the same phenomenon.
 Lending a hand to your local sporting club, theatre group or farmers’ market can engender a similar feeling of warmth from your workforce.

 And why is that so important?
-Well, consider the recent evolution of Edelman’s annual Trust Barometer, which this year not only ranked business (56 per cent) above government (47 per cent) and media (46 per cent), but found an individual’s employer was at the very top of the tree.
+Well, consider the evolution of Edelman’s annual Trust Barometer, which in 2019 not only ranked business (56 per cent) above government (47 per cent) and media (46 per cent), but found an individual’s employer was at the very top of the tree.

 Three quarters of respondents globally listed their relationship with their employer as their “most trusted.”
 In Australia, the figure was even higher at 77 per cent.

 The message is clear: people are looking more and more at their employers to provide and display leadership, to be their partners in change and to care for the community.